maxouse/credit-card-fraud-detection/README.md

 # credit-card-fraud-detection
-Detecting fraudulent credit card transactions using Machine Learning
+Detecting fraudulent credit card transactions using Machine Learning.
+This project was made on my free time in order to train myself on a few aspects of Machine Learning.
 # Credit card fraud detection project

 ## Dataset